IanCassTwo/rlw7w.uk/engineswap/axle.md

 After fitting the axle, it became apparent that I have a few more challenges to address:-

 * Torque effects.
 My propshaft is quite a bit fatter than the RV8 propshaft.
 Space in the transmission tunnel is very limited and any excessive vertical movement of the axle will cause the propshaft to interfere.
 Now that I have more traction, the axle wants to twist more hence causing the nose of the diff to rise.
-To limit this, I've added some [torque control arms](/engineswap/torquecontrolarms/) to limit the rotation of the axle & hence the up/down movement of the propshaft.
+To limit this, I've added some [anti tramp bars](/suspension/antitramp/) to limit the rotation of the axle & hence the up/down movement of the propshaft.

 * Tyre rub.
 On hard cornering, if I also hit a bump, the tyre rubs on the wheel arch.
 This would suggest that the cause is lateral movement of the axle.
 A panhard rod would prevent this.